JoyZadan/html-css-portfolio-project/README.md

 * What is Virtual Reality (VR), what is Augmented Reality (AR) and how VR differs from AR
 * The advantages of VR and AR in providing practical, engaging, and more cost-effective workforce training and development
 * The key factors to consider when choosing the right technology stack and the right vendor(s) to implement VR/AR training

+Below are some of the real-world challenges and problems that companies, organisations and the public sector face when it comes to workforce learning and development:

+* In an article written by Dan Pontefract, a former Chief Learning Officer for Telus (10,000+ staff), and published on Forbes [The Wasted Dollars of Corporate Training Programs](https://www.forbes.com/sites/danpontefract/2019/09/15/the-wasted-dollars-of-corporate-training-programs/?sh=783e797971f9), it mentioned that in 2018, over $86.7 billion was spent on corporate training and development across the United States.
+Of that, a fair amount gets wasted for the following reasons:
+    - Employees' recall of the the learning content depreciates over time (see article on employee development and the [Forgetting Curve](https://hbr.org/2019/10/where-companies-go-wrong-with-learning-and-development) published by Harvard Business Review).
+    - Additionally, staff cannot attend a face to face training session and work at the same time.
+Their absence from work has a direct impact on the company's productivity for that time.
+    - In most cases, face to face training can also accommodate a small number of participants (average between 20 to 40 at most).
+Increasing these numbers can have a direct impact on a training session's effectiveness.

+* In certain job roles, training staff on dangerous, high risk or diffifult to recreate situations such as surgical procedures, mining incident/ rescue training, fire safety, undersea-cable repairs, climbing at heights training - to name a few, due to the nature of the learning content, traditional training methods do fall short of being effective,realistic or practical and cost-effective.

+What's the solution to the above challenges?
+Train in XR's Virtual Reality and Augmented Reality training solutions are able to solve real-world workforce learning and development challenges for companies, organizations and the public sector by providing more effective, highly engaging and more cost-effective learning solutions.
+See additional case studies on the effectiveness of VR as a learning solution [here](https://www.interplaylearning.com/blog/virtual-reality-increases-training-effectiveness-10-case-studies).

 Train in XR's website aims to:
 * Establish the company's credibility as expert providers of VR and AR services